(Anastasia) Chi Zhang is a PhD candidate at the Faculty of Archaeology

 Leiden Archaeology Blog

 Monday to Friday

-Anastasia obtained her Bachelor degree in Archaeology from Sichuan University, China, and a Research Master degree in Archaeology from Leiden University, specialized in Archaeological Heritage in a Globalizing World.
-Her master thesis ‘The Hidden Reef: a Case Study of Maritime Cultural Heritage in Guangdong, China’ focused on the maritime heritage practice and its engendered dissonances between different stakeholders, supervised by Dr. Martijn Manders.
+Anastasia obtained her Bachelor's degree in Archaeology from Sichuan University and a Research Master's degree from Leiden University, specialized in Archaeological Heritage in a Globalizing World.
+Her master thesis ‘The Hidden Reef: a Case Study of Maritime Cultural Heritage in Guangdong, China’ focused on the maritime heritage practice and conflicting views between different stakeholders.